maandree/blueshift/README.md

 - Blueshift can modify the colour curves for monitors without a display server like X or Wayland.
 This is done by using Direct Rendering Manager.
-(This has of cause been ported to Redshift.)
+(This has of course been ported to Redshift.)